gabrielfrimodig/MPM-1DL251/README.md

 * **V-Model** \
 ![V-model](/images/vmodel.png "V-model") \
-The *V-model* is a verification and validation model used in a software development life cycle where each level of development life-cycle is verified before moving to the next level.
+The *V-model* is a process used in a software development life cycle where each level of development life-cycle is verified before moving to the next level.
 It is a sequential execution of the process in which each phase is completed before the next phase can begin. \
+During the left side of the V, the requirements are gathered and analyzed.
+The right side of the V is where the software is developed and tested. \
 Suitable for smaller or medium size projects where the requirements are clearly defined and fixed. \
-**Advantages** - It is simple and easy to use.
-Since the testing starts as soon as the project requirements are written, it increases the sucess rate of the product and possible saves a lot of time.
+**Advantages** - Since the testing starts as soon as the project requirements are written, it increases the sucess rate of the product and possible saves a lot of time.
 It's easy to manage and each phase are well defined. \
 **Disadvantages** - Sequential processes are rigid and not suitable if the requirements are not consistent.
 The client can only see the final product and not the intermediate modules of product being deisnged, since software is developed during the implementation phase meaning no early prototypes of the software are being produced.
 Not suitable for complex project and are in general a inflexible model.

 * **Incremental development** \